“Taking action polishes our will.” DawnSeeker

 Turns out this new trim contained elements that changed my own horses for the better, as well as the other horses in my horseshoeing and hoofcare clientele.

 Exactly one year later, I returned to Hawaii and started a hoofcare practice there.
-And now I go between California and Hawaii, working with horses in both places.
+And I worked there for the next fourteen years, commuting between California and Hawaii, working with horses in both places.

 And now I know: Sometimes, we need to pray with someone else!